Positron and RStudio

 The Four Essential Panes

-- Console (bottom-left): Where R actually executes code and shows results
+- Console (bottom-left): Where R actually executes code and shows results in real-time

 Always work in an R Project.
 This is the single most important RStudio habit for reproducibility.